Main Page

 metaculture is a complete, unified philosophical and theological system that addresses major questions of ethics, epistemology, metaphysics, aesthetics, etc., that philosophers, scientists, and religions have always dealt with.

-metaculture is for everyone, but in the present moment it fills a vital need to present an alternative belief system that fulfills the same need for certainty offered by religions, scam artists, and right-wing ideologues.
-By putting science and self-correction as its core value, it avoids the pitfalls of dogma.
+metaculture fills a vital need to present a culturally neutral belief system that fulfills the same need for certainty offered by religions, scam artists, and right-wing ideologues.
+By putting science and self-correction as its core value, it avoids the pitfalls of both relativism and dogma.

 The goal is not to rewrite these works but to combine the best of them in a way that offers a simple, universally applicable belief system that is consistent with both science and scripture and can be understood regardless of one's education level or cultural background.